Horror Movie Tropes: The Master List

 Horror movies follow specific formulas and we would bet anything that you’ve seen at least one of the horror movie tropes in this expansive list.

 Horror movies follow specific formulas and have some widely known tropes.
 As any hardcore horror fan knows, these movies are filled with the same elements over and over again.

 These tropes are useful just for your own amusement or if you’re a writer, screenwriter, student, or creative looking for inspiration in writing a scary story or movie.
-We can’t tell you how to bake a cake, but I can show you the ingredients that fans love.
-We bet anything you’ve seen all of these tropes in at least one horror movie.
+We can’t tell you how to bake a cake, but we can show you the ingredients that fans love.
+We bet anything you’ve seen all of these examples of tropes in at least one horror movie.

 Creepy music forewarning the viewer

 The trope goes like this: A young couple is walking at night and about to enter a store.
 Suddenly we hear the ominous opening chords of Beethoven’s 5th, and we already know that the store clerk is going to be a werewolf who decapitates them with his teeth.
 Incorporate music as a way to subliminally suggest something is about to go wrong.

 This is sort of the opposite of the music that warns you to get scared, and it’s also the most common trope in all of horror movies—everyone’s tiptoeing through a haunted house trying not to make any noise when suddenly a very LOUD kitty-cat jumps out at them and makes everyone in the movie theater jump from their seats.
 What is crazy about the jump scare is that it always seems to work, no matter how many times we’ve seen it.